xregistry/spec/core/spec.md

   - The default value if `true`
   - A value of `true` indicates that the Resource supports a separate document to be associated with the Resource.
+- `groups.resources.readonly`
+  - Indicates if this Resource is updateable by a client.
+A value of `true` means that the server support write operation on this Resource.
+A value of `false` means that all `PUT`, `POST` and `DELETE` operations MUST generate an error.
+  - Type: Boolean (`true` or `false`, case sensitive)
+  - OPTIONAL
+  - The default value is `false`
 - `groups.resources.attributes`
   - see `attributes` above
   - Note that Resources themselves don't actually have extensions, rather